sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-process/plan-maintenance.md

 ## Register the http-checks dynamic runtime asset

-To power the check in your silenced entry, you'll use the [sensu/http-checks][12] dynamic runtime asset.
+To power the check in your silenced entry, you'll use the sensu/http-checks dynamic runtime asset.
-This community-tier asset includes `http-check`, the http status check command that [your check][11] will rely on.
+This community-tier asset includes `http-check`, the http status check command that your check will rely on.

 Register the sensu/http-checks dynamic runtime asset: